samriti0202/CUNY_DT624_Group1/README.md

 questions simultaneously

 ## Group Representative
-When we are done, and before the deadline XXXXXXXXXXXX will email the Rmd and docx to Professor Burke
+When we are done, and before the deadline Sam Bellows will email the Rmd and docx to Professor Burke

 ## Assignments